 Prabhudev Konana, Ph.D.

-Dr. Prabhudev Konana is the William H. Seay Centennial Professor of Information Management and Distinguished Teaching Professor at the McCombs School of Business.
+Dr. Prabhudev Konana is the Associate Dean of Instructional Innovation and the William H. Seay Centennial Professor of Information Management and Distinguished Teaching Professor at the McCombs School of Business.
 His research interests are in databases, sentiment extraction from virtual communities, business value of IT, and outsourcing and offshoring.
 He graduated with an MBA and Ph.D. from the University of Arizona in 1991 and 1995, respectively.

 Prabhudev is a member of the Academy of Distinguished Teacher, the highest teaching award at the University of Texas at Austin.
 He received the University of Texas Regents’ Outstanding Teaching Award in 2011 and outstanding professor award from graduating classes of Dallas/Fort Worth MBA Students in 2011 and 2012.
 He is consistently selected to the Faculty Honor Roll by both MBA and UG student councils, and more recently to the “Professor of the Month” award given by the Senate of College Councils.